2007–08 Ohio State Buckeyes men's basketball team

-The 2007–08 Ohio State Buckeyes men's basketball finished in fifth place in the Big Ten, squarely on the NCAA tournament bubble.
+The 2007–08 Ohio State Buckeyes men's basketball team represented Ohio State University in the 2007–08 NCAA Division I men's basketball season.
+The team was led by fourth-year head coach Thad Matta, and played their home games at the Value City Arena, in Columbus, Ohio as members of the Big Ten Conference.
+They finished in fifth place in the Big Ten, squarely on the NCAA tournament bubble.
 However, they were not selected, marking the only time in coach Thad Matta's head coaching career his team missed the NCAA tournament while being eligible.
 The team dominated in the 2008 National Invitation Tournament on their way to a 92–85 victory over Massachusetts in the final.

 Preseason

 The Buckeyes lost three important players from their 2006–07 NCAA Runners-up team to the NBA draft.
-Greg Oden, the 2007 Second Team All-American, was selected in the lottery of the 2007 NBA Draft, going #1 to the Portland Trail Blazers.
-Mike Conley, Jr. and Daequan Cook also were drafted in the first round, by the Memphis Grizzlies and Philadelphia 76ers, but traded to Miami Heat, respectively.
+Greg Oden, the 2007 Second Team All-American, was selected in the lottery of the 2007 NBA draft, going #1 to the Portland Trail Blazers.
+Mike Conley Jr. and Daequan Cook also were drafted in the first round, by the Memphis Grizzlies and Philadelphia 76ers, but traded to Miami Heat, respectively.
 Senior guard Ron Lewis also declared to the draft but went undrafted.